CINEMA CULTURA’S INTERNATIONAL STORYTELLING, MUSIC, AND FILM STUDENT COMPETITION

-Cinema Culturas invites all elementary, middle and high school students to participate in its Storytelling and Film Student Competition "Imagination: Creating Possibilities"
+Cinema Culturas invites all elementary, middle, and high school students to participate in its Storytelling, Music and Film Student Competition "Regeneration: how does adversity help you grow"

-This competition seeks to encourage and enhance our K-12 students’ 4 C’s of 21st Century Skills: Critical Thinking, Creativity, Collaboration and Communication.
+This competition seeks to encourage and enhance our K-12 students’ 4 C’s of 21st Century Skills: Critical Thinking, Creativity, Collaboration, and Communication.
 Cinema Culturas expands on this learning model by incorporating two additional C’s in its educational program: Culture and Community.
 By providing fun and educational forums for all students to participate in, and having local communities come together via a digital platform, students’ storytelling skills are nurtured and promoted through the short films they create.
-These stories focus on the theme "Imagination: Creating Possibilities" in the fiction, non-fiction, science and music categories.
+These stories focus on the theme "Regeneration: how does adversity help you grow" in the fiction, non-fiction, science, and music categories.

 General Information and Submission Rules